Brhula/AI-Generative-Tools/README.md

 - ...
 - FL2V : First and last frame to video
 - IC-LoRA : In Context Lora, transfers the structure and motion from a reference video onto a completely new generation while allowing you to reimagine the visual style through text prompts.
+- TTM : Time-To-Move, rough "blocking" animation to drive the video model.